Zero Childhood Cancer

 What we do

 In 2017, a three-year national clinical trial was launched for children and young people up to 21 years of age with high risk, rare and relapsed cancers – those with a less than 30% chance of survival.
-The aim of this trial was to test the practicality and impact of providing a comprehensive testing platform (including genomic analysis, drug screening and drug testing) to identify precision medicine treatments for children and young adults with high-risk cancer.
-Patients from all eight of Australia’s children’s hospitals were involved in the trial, which generated some truly remarkable results.
+The aim of this trial was to test the practicality and impact of providing a comprehensive testing platform (including genomic analysis, and drug screening and drug testing where possible) to identify precision medicine treatments for children and young adults with high-risk cancer.

 ZERO is generating an incredible wealth of research data that is adding enormously to our understanding of childhood cancer and creating a valuable resource for cancer researchers worldwide.
-In particular, tumour analysis of children taking part in the clinical trial is leading to exciting revelations about the causes and molecular drivers of cancers in children, which in turn is driving research into potential therapies and preventive strategies.
+In particular, tumour analysis of children taking part in the national clinical trial is leading to exciting revelations about the causes and molecular drivers of cancers in children, which in turn is driving research into potential novel therapies and preventive strategies.

-Strategic research imperatives for ZERO include those focusing on liquid biopsy and tumour heterogeneity, strengthening computational biology precision medicine capabilities, immuno-oncology, preclinical modelling, child cancer predisposition, and psychosocial and health systems.
-Expansion of the national clinical trial to include all children and young people diagnosed with cancer by 2023 will lead to more novel research activities in the coming years.
+Strategic research imperatives for ZERO include those focusing on liquid biopsy and tumour heterogeneity, strengthening computational biology precision medicine capabilities, immuno-oncology, preclinical modelling, childhood cancer predisposition, and psychosocial and health system aspects of a precision medicine approach.

 * The Federal Government has contributed nearly $80M to ZERO in total, first supporting the national clinical trial with $20M awarded in 2016, followed by $5M from the Australian Brain Cancer Mission in 2018.
 In 2020, through the Medical Research Future Fund they awarded $54.8M towards the expansion for ZERO’s genetic testing platform.
 Minderoo Foundation has contributed $17.2M to ZERO, initially donating $5M towards the costs of the ZERO national clinical trial in 2017, and in 2020 pledged a further $12.2M to support the expansion of the Program through to 2025, resourcing of hospital network sites and support for ZERO’s digital data platforms.